Protection with 2-man-rule

 npm uninstall @seald-io/sdk-plugin-ssks-password scrypt

-Then, in the file frontend/src/services/seald.js
+Then, in the file frontend/src/services/seald.ts

 , import it and add it to the SDK.
 We also import User